Endodontics Root Canals

 Endodontic Therapy for the Dental Pulp

 In order to save the tooth and prevent further infection and pain, endodontic therapy, or root canal therapy, may be applied.
-Due to the amount of pain that disease or infection can cause in a tooth, patients may occasionally desire for the tooth to be removed, but preserving the tooth is the preferable choice for the sake of oral health.
+Due to the amount of pain that disease or infection can cause in a tooth, patients may occasionally desire for the tooth to be removed.
+However, preserving the tooth is the preferable choice for the sake of oral health.
 Removing the tooth may allow the surrounding teeth to become crooked, which would inhibit the ability of the mouth to manage a good bite.
 Therefore, endodontic therapy is used to eliminate the pain and keep the tooth from falling out.

 Our Village Dental Care Approach to Endodontic Therapy